tpetersonkth/tpetersonkth.github.io/_unpublishedPosts/HTB-Magic-Writeup.md

 By executing the command `groups` we can see that the `theseus` user is a member of the `theseus` and `users` group.
 The latter is a non-standard group and thus it could be interesting to search for directories and files owned by this group.
 We can do this using the command `find / -group users -exec ls -l {} \; 2>/dev/null`.

-The `-exec ls -l {} \;` portion of the command instructs `find` to execute `ls -l [fileOrDir]` for each discovered directory and file, to provide us with more information about it.
+The `-exec ls -l {} \;` portion of the command instructs `find` to execute `ls -l` for each discovered directory and file, to provide us with more information about it.
 The `2>/dev/null` portion of the command disables error messages by redirecting them to `/dev/null`.
 This is useful since it is likely that there are many folders that we can not access, which would result in a large number of `permission denied` errors.

 {% highlight none linenos %}
 theseus@ubuntu:/var/www/Magic/images/uploads$ @@groups@@